How useless boards of directors develop

 Then there are sons or daughters who are working out of town in one of the branch offices.
 Making them directors is a good way to give them prestige without the power to mess things up.

 Sometimes, the passage of time tends to increase the frequency of meetings for these “expanded” boards.
 After all, how are all these people going to be fooled about their importance if they never meet?

-Afterwards, the well-fed and well watered scribe heads back to the office, pulls some canned boilerplate out of his word-processing files, and composes the minutes of what was essentially an extended cocktail/dinner/beach party.
+Afterward, the well-fed and well-watered scribe heads back to the office, pull some canned boilerplate out of his word-processing files and composes the minutes of what was essentially an extended cocktail/dinner/beach party.